Can you vibe-code an online marketplace?

 I would like to create an online website/app, that allows people to rent each other's saunas.
 Kind of like an Airbnb for saunas.
 There are two different users, renters and providers, as well as as me, the admin of the entire platform.
 Renters should be able to: - look for saunas based on location - get an overview with details and a map to see the location, with prices on the map get more details per listed sauna and amenities - find availability - make a booking and possible amenities - make a pre-payment with a credit card (using Stripe) - send a message to providers Providers should be able to: - post a listing - upload pictures and details etc. - set a price update availability on a calendar so that renters can see it. - accept and deny bookings - receive money on their bank account - send to and receive messages from renters and other things you might think are useful As an admin, I'd like to: - see which listings, users and transactions are on the platform - have the ability to message all users - have the ability to ban users - receive a commission fee from each transaction Also, regarding the payments: it should have some kind of delayed payment function, so that renters have to pay beforehand but the providers only receive the money, minus my commission (set initially at 10%, but should be able to change that) after the renters have used the sauna (so money gets released 24 hours after the booking).
 Any questions?

-While “works great as a prototyping tool” may sound dismissive given the grand promise of vibe coding, being able to easily create a working prototype of something as complex as a marketplace app can be extremely powerful in the early stage.
+However, being able to easily create a working prototype of something as complex as a marketplace app can be extremely powerful in the early stages.
 Especially if your idea is complex or you're not quite sure what the right solution should be.
+In the old world, such prototyping was done by wireframing and design tools.
+Compared to these approaches, being able to quickly create a working prototype that can store and retrieve data based on your actions is truly next-level.

 Furthermore, with so little work to get the first prototype working, you can quickly churn out several different versions of your idea and share them with others for feedback.

-With these benefits, I’d argue it’s a good idea for anyone looking to build a new software product (assuming it has a visual element) to start their work by quickly sketching out a few versions by vibe coding them.
+With these benefits, I’d argue it’s a good idea for anyone looking to build a new software product (assuming it has a visual element) to start by quickly sketching a few versions and vibe-coding them.

 Vibe coding tools let you explore color schemes, layout styles, and UI structures based on written prompts.
 You can, for example, ask the system to “create a minimal landing page with soft colors and a pricing section,” or to “add a clean product gallery with filters.”
 This helps founders refine the look and tone of their marketplace without touching design software.

-But a word of caution: while tinkering with the design is a lot of fun, focusing too much on the visuals is often not the right thing to do in the early stage (unless aesthetics are deeply important to your target audience, which could be the case e.g. for a platform for fashion experts or designers), and it can derail you from your main focus of validating the merits of your idea as quickly as possible.
+But a word of caution: while tinkering with the design is a lot of fun, focusing too much on the visuals is often not the right thing to do in the early stage (unless aesthetics are deeply important to your target audience, which could be the case e.g. for a platform for fashion experts or designers).
+In the worst case, it can derail you from your main focus of validating the merits of your idea as quickly as possible.

 I was able to iteratively build a marketplace prototype that worked and retrieved data.
 So, why is it that I claim I wouldn’t be able to reach a minimum viable version I could launch to real users?